Seifert hypersurfaces of 2-knots and Chern-Simons functional: Examples and Applications

 \subsubsection{Embedding from homology $3$-spheres into $4$-manifolds}

 In this section, we treat the existence problem of embeddings from $3$-manifolds into $4$-manifolds.
-The problem has been studied in several situations(\cite{H96}, \cite{GL83}, \cite{K88}, \cite{H09}, \cite{D15}).
-In this paper, we develop gauge theoretic method and focus on a certain class of homology $3$-spheres and negative definite $4$-manifolds.
+This problem has been studied in several situations (\cite{H96}, \cite{GL83}, \cite{K88}, \cite{H09}, \cite{D15}).
+In this section, we develop a gauge theoretic method and focus on a certain class of homology $3$-spheres and negative definite $4$-manifolds.
 We give a relationship between existence of embeddings and $ SU(2)$-representations of fundamental groups.
 First, we prove \cref{emb3}. \begin{thm}[\cref{emb3}] Suppose $X$ is a negative definite $4$-manifold containing $\Sigma(2,3,5)$ as a submanifold.
 Then

 In particular, there exist at least four irreducible $SU(2)$-representations of $\pi_1(X)$. \end{thm}

 To prove \cref{emb3}, we will show the following theorem: \begin{thm} Let $X$ be a negative definite $4$-manifold.
 Suppose that an oriented homology 3-sphere $Y$ is embedded in $X$ and there exists $k_1, \cdots k_m \in \Z_{>0}$ and $s_1, \cdots s_n \in [-\infty ,0]$ such that